 Knockhill Racing Circuit Ltd. Scotland’s National Motor Sport Centre and the home of Driving Experiences in Scotland.
 Knockhill support the SRCS through providing an entry package into their Super Lap Scotland Championship for the runner up in the series.

 Scottish Motor Sports is the development body – funded by sportscotland – for two and four wheel motor sports in Scotland.
 SMS comprises of a committee that works on behalf of the SACU and MSA to assist with the overall development of the sport through a collective approach to strategy and communications.

 Motorsport UK is the sole national governing body for four-wheel motor sport in the UK, as recognised by the world governing body, the Fédération Internationale de l’Automobile (FIA).

-The Scottish Association of Car Clubs is the MSA’s regional association in Scotland and represents the 66 Scottish based clubs.
+The Scottish Association of Motor Sports Clubs is Motorsport UK’s regional association in Scotland and represents the 66 Scottish based clubs.

 The British Automobile Racing Club organises race meetings and sprints at almost every venue in Britain.
 The BARC are supporting the SRCS through providing British touring Car Championship tickets as a prize for the ‘SRCS Rising Star’ at the end of the year